riaaaaaaaa/RadRaveRaid/README.md

 ## Config Setup
   - If 'useproxy' is set to true requests will use proxies gathered from proxies.txt
+  - threadcap is the max amount of workers assigned to a threadpool

 ## To-Do
   - Add verification bypass (Captcha-bot solver and automatic emoji react) for bigger servers.